brycehenson/fast_sorted_mask/README.md

 Selecting a subset of a vector that is between some limits (herein *masking*,sometimes known as 'gating') is a widely used analytical tool (eg. particle physics) commonly employed in the analysis routines of the He* BEC group ([@spicydonkey](https://github.com/spicydonkey/hebec_essentials),[@GroundhogState](https://github.com/GroundhogState)).

-The common approach to creating a histogram involves comparing each element to the upper and lower limit (herein *Brute compare*) has complexity O(n).
+The common approach to masking data involves comparing each element to the upper and lower limit (herein *Brute compare*) has complexity O(n).
 The novel contribution of this code is a demonstration of a relatively simple approach that uses a binary search algorithm ( O(log(n)) ) on an ordered vector to achieve superior performance in two use cases.
 1. Data that is already sorted ( O(log(n)) cf. brute O(n) ).
 2. When there is a requirement to repeatedly (m) mask the same data such that the the inial cost of the sort is offset by the increased speed of the mask operation.
 (O(n·log(n)+m·log(n)) cf, O(n·m) )
 Note that if m is small and you check that the data is ordered (eg issorted(data)) you have probably lost most of any potential speedup already.